mhtess/elephants/experiments/experiments.md

 - Participants are evenly distributed between conditions.
 - $1.25

-## elephants-acceptability: acceptability judgements on natural mutually exclusive items
+## elephants-quantifier-coord
-Results from Elephants-3 may be confounded due to the availability of a group predicate interpretation under NP-coordination.
-We want to show that VP-coordination doesn't allow a group predicate interpretation using acceptability judgements with quantified statements.
-(All elephants live in Africa and live in Asia should be unacceptable, while Elephants live in Africa and live in Asia should be acceptable, e.g.)
+- Attempts to show that VP-coordination doesn't allow a group predicate interpretation.
+(All elephants live in Africa and live in Asia should be unacceptable/false, while Elephants live in Africa and live in Asia should be acceptable/true, e.g.)
-- between-subjects: NP vs. VP coordination
-- within-subjects: most vs. all vs. generic
-- practice trials: grammatical but unacceptable sentences
-- sliding scale
-- memory check with NP vs. VP coordinated distractors-
-- each subject does each item (30 trials total)
-- n = 54; $1.00
-stim types:
+- Uses different stimuli with familiar items:
-- weather: 2
+-- weather: 2
-- animals: 10
+-- animals: 10
-- plants: 1
+-- plants: 1
-- food: 7
+-- food: 7
-- artifacts: 5
+-- artifacts: 5
-- people: 5
+-- people: 5

+### elephants-acceptability
+- n = 54 (03/13/2019)
+- Participants give acceptability judgements using a sliding scale.
+Practice trials with grammatical but unacceptable sentences.
+(NP vs. VP coordination) between-subjects, and (most vs. all vs. generic) within-subjects.
+- $1

-## elephants-tvjt: truth value judgement task version of elephants-acceptability
+### elephants-tvjt: truth value judgement task version of elephants-acceptability
-truth version of task (elephants-9-truth: n = 54 (N=108); $1.00 (05/08/2019)
+- n = 54 (05/08/2019)
+- Participants give truth value judgements (yes/no).
+Practice trials with false sentences that may have arisen due to speaker error (swapping words).
+- $1

 ## elephants-me
 - n = 36 (05/19/2019)
+- n = 20 (05/20/2019)
 - Attempts to obtain a measure of the strength of mutual exclusivity for each item.
 - same story as in elephants-3, without last sentence, ask explicitly about the following probabilities: Pr(Africa), Pr(Asia | Africa), Pr(eat bugs | Africa)
 - 15 trials per subject